 When the Ferrari FF replaced the 612 Scaglietti, its all-wheel-drive system was met with mixed reactions.
 Until then a Ferrari was rear-wheel-drive, and anything but actual practicality for day-to-day driving.
-Since its launch, the Ferrari FF has now emerged to be one super practical supercar, and a very usable daily driver.
+Since its launch, the Ferrari FF has now emerged to be one super classic sports car, and a very usable daily driver.

 Priced $449,990 drive away, this 2012 model is loaded with optional features making this feel like quite the steal with only 14,322km’s being put on during the first three years of its life.
 Today, to buy a new FF with no options you can expect to pay around $700,000 but this model comes with the following added: